TJU-Aerial-Robotics/YOPO/README.md

 ## Train the Policy
 **1. Data collection**

-For efficiency, we proactively collect dataset (images and states) by randomly initializing the drone's state (position and orientation).
+For efficiency, we proactively collect dataset (images, states, and map) by randomly initializing the drone's states (positions and orientations).
 It may take nearly 1 hour for collection with default dataset size but you only need to collect once.
 The data will be saved at `run/yopo_sim`.
 ```
 cd ~/YOPO/run
 conda activate yopo